 In addition to talks addressing William Gass’s roles as reader, translator, and advocate for international writing, the 2016 William H. Gass Symposium featured multilingual poetry readings.
 The symposium included an introduction by Gerhild Williams, followed by readings of Rilke poems and Gass’s translations from Matthias Göritz and Mary Jo Bang, and poetry by Ph.D. candidates in the track for international writers Kārlis Vērdiņš and Katja Perat.

-Washington University professor and vice-provost Gerhild Williams expressed gratitude toward William Gass and Lorin Cuoco for their establishment of the International Writers Center, an organization which aimed to “introduce the writer to the reader” (and which Williams initially conceived of, in 1989).
-She introduced the featured poets with an examination of Gass’s exploration of Rainier Maria Rilke, long considered one of the densest German language poets.
-Through readings of Rilke–Williams explained–Gass guided his students through issues of epistemology and aesthetic theory, until he ultimately realized his deep dissatisfaction with current translations.
+Washington University professor and vice-provost Gerhild Williams expressed gratitude toward William Gass and Lorin Cuoco for their establishment of the International Writers Center, an organization that aimed to “introduce the writer to the reader” (and which Williams initially conceived of, in 1989).
+She introduced the featured poets with an examination of Gass’s exploration of Rainier Maria Rilke, long considered one of the densest German-language poets.
+Through readings of Rilke–Williams explained–Gass guided his students through issues of epistemology and aesthetic theory until he ultimately realized his deep dissatisfaction with current translations.
 This dissatisfaction led Gass to compose his own translations, which led to his 1999 book Reading Rilke.

 Gass extolled Rilke for pushing “into the realm of forms where language glows as ghosts glow.”
 As Williams illuminated, Gass played a similarly critical role in the development of fellow reader-writers, “moving across languages, media, and political difference” to produce stunning worlds of language.